KKaciusis/po-web/README.md

 # Portfolio react application

-This is a basic portfolia website for photographer.
+This is a basic portfolio website for photographer.
 ## Requirements

  - [React.js](https://reactjs.org/)